 The per-unit impacts in Section 5.3.2 are calculated by scaling 2-story LowRiseGarden prototype results to the 3-story Low-rise Loaded Corridor prototype and scaling 10-story High-rise Mixed Use prototype results to 5-story Mid-Rise Mixed Use prototype, see scaling ratios in Table 50 below.
-This is based on the similarity of dwelling unit size, window specifications, system type and some prototype characteristics but may have some architectural differences.
-The individual prototype results are then used to calculated weighted average savings per dwelling unit in Section 5.4.2 and statewide impacts in Section 5.5.
+This is based on the similarity of dwelling unit size, window specifications, system type and some prototype results are then used to calculated weighted average savings per dwelling unit in Section 5.4.2 and statewide impacts in Section 5.5.
 Please note that the Mid-rise Mixed Use prototype assumes a different proportion of Curtainwall, Performance Class AW, and All-Other window types than the one used in High-rise Mixed Use.
 Further details on existing building construction impacted across climate zones is included in Appendix A.

-Table 50: Dwelling Unit Ratio Used to Estimate Impacts for Window Alterations Analysis
+Table 50: Dwelling Unit Ratio Used to Estimate Impacts for Window Alterations

+Analysis